 HI 270 Nineteenth Century Europe: 3 semester hours

-Europe from the outbreak of the French Revolution to the end of the nineteenth century.
-Special emphasis on the causes and effect of the French Revolution, the Napoleonic period, the Industrial Revolution, the conflict between liberalism and conservatism, the rise of labor and socialist movements, the impact of nationalism, and diplomatic relations in Europe.
+This course focuses on Europe from the outbreak of the French Revolution to the end of the nineteenth century.
+It places special emphasis on the causes and effect of the French Revolution, the Napoleonic period, the Industrial Revolution, the conflict between liberalism and conservatism, the rise of labor and socialist movements, the impact of nationalism, and diplomatic relations in Europe.

 HI 278 History Of US Environmentalism: 3 semester hours